Quick Navigation

 Consequently, the selection of filler and its concentration should be meticulously evaluated to achieve a balance between density and mechanical properties in polycarbonate composites.

-Polycarbonate’s density plays a crucial role in its processing as it affects the required processing temperature and time.
+Polycarbonate’s density plays a crucial role in its processing, affecting the required processing temperature and time.
 Generally, polycarbonate with higher density demands higher processing temperatures and longer processing times.

-This is due to the stronger intermolecular forces present in higher-density polycarbonate, which makes it harder to melt and process.
+This is due to higher-density polycarbonate’s more vital intermolecular forces, making it harder to melt and process.

 On the other hand, polycarbonate with lower density can be processed at lower temperatures and for shorter periods because of its weaker intermolecular forces.
 Nonetheless, the reduced molecular weight of lower-density polycarbonate may lead to lower mechanical properties.